 “I like being busy because it makes it so I can’t procrastinate because there is always a list of things I need to get done.”

-Get connected with careers and internships at WSU’s Career Expo February 7 in Beasley Coliseum.
-Voiland College’s Professional Practice and Experiential Learning provides career-planning services, including interview prep, networking events, and job postings.
+Get connected with careers and internships.
+Voiland College Internships and Career Services provides career-planning services, including interview prep, networking events, and job postings.